-The County asserts that the actual farming activities present in this case do not rise to the threshold level of commercial production contemplated by the legislature in the statutory definition of agriculture, thereby removing any agricultural protection from the applicable zoning statutes.
+The County asserts that the actual farming activities present in this case do not rise to the threshold level of commercial production contemplated by the legislature in the statutory definition of agriculture, thereby removing any agricultural protection from the applicable oning statutes.
 The Wilmoths respond that there is no minimal production threshold for a farm to qualify as having a "commercial production."
 The court found, and the record confirms, as follows concerning the agricultural use of the property:

-- 1. The Wilmoths have sold or bartered hay produced by their farm. - 2.
-Using grant money, the Wilmoths installed fencing and put in watering systems for their fescue and cattle. - 3.
+- 1. The Wilmoths have sold or bartered hay produced by their farm. - 2. sing grant money, the Wilmoths installed fencing and put in watering systems for their fescue and cattle. - 3.
 The Wilmoths have sold cattle for profit and presently have nine cows and a bull on the farm. - 4.
-The Wilmoths have consistently had [18] to [22] chickens which they have used for egg production.
-Presently, these eggs[4] are being sold to their LLC which operates eateries in Jefferson County and Knoxville.
+The Wilmoths have consistently had 1 to 22 chickens which they have used for egg production. resently, these eggs 4 are being sold to their LLC which operates eateries in Jefferson County and noxville.

-We, like the trial court, hold that these facts establish that Cedar Pond Farms is engaged in the commercial production of farm products and nursery stock within the meaning of the applicable statutes.
+We, like the trial court, hold that these facts establish that Cedar ond Farms is engaged in the commercial production of farm products and nursery stock within the meaning of the applicable statutes.